Batch Guide

 Issue a buy request for the intended batch.
 This action triggers an asynchronous operation to generate necessary labels.

-The initial response after initializing the buy request does not include the URL for the shipping label.
-Considering the support for high-volume shipments in a single batch, the label creation process will need additional time to complete for all shipments included.
+Considering the support for high-volume shipments in a single Batch, the label creation process will need additional time to complete for all shipments included.

 Note: It is recommended to keep each batch under 1,000 shipments.
 This best practice helps avoid timeout errors during the batch buying process.

 Once all labels have been purchased and created for a batch, a webhook notification is sent to the designated application endpoint.
-The state of the batch object will be “purchased”.
+The state of the Batch Object will be:

 Buying a Batch